AshleyLab/vesper/README.md

     ```
     vim minigene_config.yaml

-   # press 'i' to edit and make changes; when done, press 'esc', ':wq' and hit 'enter'
+   # press 'i' to edit and make changes; when done, press 'esc', ':wq' and hit 'enter' to save and exit
    ```

     Option 2: edit locally on your preferred text editor